Negro of Banyoles: Legacy

 The Darder Museum currently avoids any references to the controversy of the negre de Banyoles.
 The only record of the San in the museum is a silent video with black and white images on a small plasma screen.
 The video allows people to see the San as he was displayed until his removal.

-Several books have dealt with the el negre" controversy, most notably El Negro en ik (El Negro and me) by Frank Westerman, which shows that naturalist Georges Cuvier knew about the man.
+Several books have dealt with the el negre controversy, most notably El Negro en ik (El Negro and me) by Frank Westerman, which shows that naturalist Georges Cuvier knew about the man.

-According to Westerman and the documentary El negre té nom ("The Negro Has a Name"), the person would be chief Molawa VIII, born between 1800 and 1805, deceased around 27 and taken by the Verraux from Litakou (now Dithakong in South Africa, not Botswana).